Winnie Laban: Patronage and memberships

 In 2008 she was made Patron of the Cancer Society Relay for Life.

 In 2013 she was made a Patron of the Wainuiomata Pasifika Education Success Initiative.

 She was chair of the Pacific Arts Committee from 2013 to 2014.
 She was appointed to the Creative New Zealand Arts Council in 2014.

 She has been a member of the National University of Samoa Council since 2012 and the Institute of Judicial Studies Board since 2011.

-Since 2017 she has been a member of the Australasian Association for Institutional Research, the New Zealand Institute of Directors, the Commissioner of Police's National Pacific Advisory Forum, and an Auditor for the Academic Quality Agency for New Zealand Universities.
+From 2017 to 2020 she was a member of the Australasian Association for Institutional Research.
+Since 2017 she has been a member of the New Zealand Institute of Directors, the Commissioner of Police's National Pacific Advisory Forum, and an Auditor for the Academic Quality Agency for New Zealand Universities.

 Her husband Peter Swain coauthored the memoir of longtime Prime Minister of Samoa Tuilaʻepa Saʻilele Malielegaoi.

 Honours

 In 1992, Laban was bestowed the Samoan matai chiefly title Luamanuvao from the village of Vaiala, Vaimauga, in recognition of her work.
 In the 2011 New Year Honours, she was appointed a Companion of the Queen's Service Order for services as a Member of Parliament.
 She was appointed a Dame Companion of the New Zealand Order of Merit in the 2018 Queen's Birthday Honours, for services to education and the Pacific community.
 At the 2020 Women of Influence Awards in New Zealand, Laban received a lifetime achievement award.
 In 2023, Laban received an honorary doctorate from the National University of Samoa.